 Checkin’ Out Costa Rica | Part 1

-We wanted to give ourselves enough time to explore, get acquainted with the country and still leave time to enjoy ourselves.
+We wanted to give ourselves enough time to explore, get acquainted with the country, and still leave time to enjoy ourselves.

-We basically divided our trip in half.
-The fact that weather and medical services were priority criteria for us, we decided to spend half of our vacation exploring our interest in some of the communities of the Central Valley with the most-temperate weather and the closest proximity to excellent medical facilities.
+We divided our trip in half.
+The weather and medical services were priority criteria for us.
+So we decided to spend half of our vacation exploring some of the communities of the Central Valley with the most temperate weather.
+Furthermore, we were looking for the closest proximity to excellent medical facilities.

-Seasons and Airline Reservations for Your Visit
+Seasons and Airline Reservations

-If you plan to visit during the best weather, make your flight, hotel and car rental reservations, at least three months and probably more like six months in advance if you can.
+If you plan to visit during the best weather, it’s probably a good idea to checkin’ out your flight, hotel, and car rental reservations, at least three months ahead or more.
 If you hope to use an air mileage program from a North American-based carrier as a free ride down, I have two bits of advice:

-1) book as early as you can (the limited number of free seats per flight fill up fast); and
+1) Book as early as you can (the limited number of free seats per flight fill up fast); and

 Driving in Costa Rica

-Other driving observations:
+Other driving observations